For information about most mental health topics (e.g. depression, anxiety, suicide, self-harm), please visit www.eMentalhealth.ca.

 Mood Scales for Emotional Intelligence

-Mood scales with pictures of faces showing different feelings that can be used to help children and youth express how they are feeling.
+The Ottawa Mood Scales are a series of Likert scales (with faces showing different feelings) that can be used to help children, youth and adults express how they are feeling.
 Includes self-regulation concepts such as under- and overstimulation.
 Other feelings include happiness/sadness, anger, worry, and stress.

 Are you interested in using these scales for research or publication purposes?
-If so, then please:
+I'd love to hear from you.

 2) Send the completed form to me via my Contact Form.